 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Cat flea head.
 Coloured scanning electron micrograph (SEM) of a cat flea (Ctenocephalides felis).
-One of its eyes (red) is seen at the centre of the flea's head.
-The two antennae-like structures at the front of the head are sensory palps, and below this are the mandibles, which are used to pierce the host's skin and suck blood.
+One of the eyes (dark purple) is seen at the centre of the flea's head.
+The two purple structures at the front of the head are sensory palps, and below these are the mandibles, which are used to pierce the host's skin and suck blood.
 Fleas usually only remain on the host whilst feeding.

 Model release not required.
 Property release not required.